VezertVezert

 Strategy & Roadmap

-• Is there a documented, ongoing website optimization strategy?
+• Is there a documented, ongoing optimization strategy?

 • Is there a prioritized optimization roadmap with timelines?